zaidmukaddam/securityMobileApp/README.md

 Now to the **coolest** part.

-First, let's understand how things work then we will see the UI.
+First, let's understand how things work then I will see the UI.

 Let's say `Bob` want to send a message to `Alice` , this is what going to happen: